Q: Are there authorized exemptions from the mandatory vaccination requirement?

 Q: What is the process for requesting a medical exemption?

-A. Members seeking a medical exemption from the COVID-19 vaccination requirement should notify their primary health care provider, who will review and forward the request to Chief of Preventive Medicine (CG-1121) for final decision.
+A. Members seeking a permanent medical exemption from the COVID-19 vaccination requirement should notify their primary health care provider, who will review and forward the request to Chief of Preventive Medicine (CG-1121) through their District Senior Medical Executive for final decision.

 Members that previously had medical exemptions for COVID-19 vaccination must re-submit their request for exemption to CG-1121, via their primary health care provider.